d12frosted/elpa-mirror/stable-melpa/casual-symbol-overlay-readme.txt

 Casual Symbol Overlay is a Transient user interface for Symbol Overlay.

 INSTALLATION
-(require 'casual-symbol-overlay) ;; optional (keymap-set symbol-overlay-map "C-o" #'casual-symbol-overlay-tmenu)
+(require 'casual-symbol-overlay) ; optional if using autoloaded menu (keymap-set symbol-overlay-map "C-o" #'casual-symbol-overlay-tmenu)

-Alternately with `use-package':
-(use-package casual-symbol-overlay
-  :ensure nil
-  :bind (:map
-         symbol-overlay-map
-         ("C-o" . casual-symbol-overlay-tmenu)))

-NOTE: This package requires `casual-lib' which in turn requires an update of the built-in package `transient' ≥ 0.6.0.
-Please customize the variable `package-install-upgrade-built-in' to t to allow for `transient' to be updated.
-For further details, consult the INSTALL section of this package's README.
+If you are using Emacs ≤ 30.0, you will need to update the built-in package `transient'.
+By default, `package.el' will not upgrade a built-in package.
+Set the customizable variable `package-install-upgrade-built-in' to `t' to override this.
+For more details, please refer to the "Install" section on this project's repository web page.